-For the discretionary element of the 2020 annual short-term performance-based cash bonus awards, the compensation committee noted the exemplary performance of Mr. Zubretsky and his senior management team during an unprecedently difficult year, with the successful execution and achievement of numerous different goals and objectives.

-Based on these considerations and the totality of the circumstances, the compensation committee in its judgment determined to award to Mr. Zubretsky a performance-based cash bonus amount at 138% of the total target.
-Further, at Mr. Zubretsky's recommendation, the compensation committee also awarded performance-based cash bonus amounts to the other NEOs at 138% of total target, with an upward discretionary adjustment of Mr. Keim's bonus award to approximately 153% of target or \$725,000.
+Based on the Company's strong 2021 net income results of \$13.54 per diluted share, plus its achievement of most of its 2021 goals and objectives under the management and direction of Mr. Zubretsky and his senior management team, the compensation committee approved a total payout factor for the 2021 short-term incentive bonus program at 150% of target.
+Based on these considerations and the totality of the circumstances, the compensation committee in its judgment determined to award to Mr. Zubretsky a performance-based cash bonus amount at 150% of the total target.
+Further, at Mr. Zubretsky's recommendation, the compensation committee also awarded performance-based cash bonus amounts to the other NEOs at 150% of total target.

-The following table sets forth the fiscal year 2020 base salary levels for the NEOs, along with the respective levels of short-term performance-based cash bonus opportunity amounts, and finally the actual amount of the 2020 annual short-term performance-based cash bonus awards paid to each NEO.
+The following table sets forth the fiscal year 2021 base salary levels for the NEOs, along with the respective levels of short-term performance-based cash bonus opportunity amounts, and finally the actual amount of the 2021 annual short-term performance-based cash bonus awards paid to each NEO.